Johennes/swiftchallenge/README.md

 a README with the problem statement and further instructions.
 There are code skeletons and unit tests in every package that help you to verify your solution.

+An Xcode workspace is included for convenience.
+Since all code is contained in plain dependency-less Swift packages though, everything can be built, run and tested on both macOS and Linux.

 Check out the index of challenges below or simply browse the folders in the repository.